Written by Earth Heir Founder, Sasibai Kimis

 They didn’t have electricity in their village as most homes could not afford the US$ 400 charged for a connection to be established, so they mostly survived on oil lamps during the night.
 Most homes also do not have good sanitation and access to toilets.
 The women and men in T.’s family would head back behind their wooden home for sanitation needs.

 Cooking is mostly done with firewood as most families in her village cannot afford stoves or paying for gas to power the stoves.
 We were very touched by the welcome that T.’s family gave to us.
 Soon we began looking through the scarves woven by T.’s sister-in-law and as we discussed prices, I realised that buying directly from the weavers in the villages is actually more expensive than buying from the wholesalers in the city – the main reason being that even as the prices of imported silk yarn has been rising steadily, weavers are being squeezed by wholesalers and middlemen to produce at extremely low prices.
 So most weavers sold their produce with little profit for their labour and many silk weavers are now working extremely close to their margins.

 At Earth Heir, our primary aim is to support the weavers to earn a sustainable income which in turn helps to preserve these ancient skills from disappearing entirely.
 We paid T.’s family above market prices knowing that this money goes directly to support their family.
 We often get asked why our silk scarves are more expensive than machine made silk:

 The result of this is knowing that each piece is made lovingly by hand by a human being and the craftsperson or cooperative is being supported by your purchase.
 And it will be limited edition or unique, unlike mass produced pieces.
-In addition, 10% of all our revenue goes to support 2 charities working with trafficking survivors and we plant 2 trees for every scarf we sell.

 Thank you T. for working with us!